muness/muness.github.io/_posts/2023-09-26-planning-not-plans.md

 - Every week, break down your priorities into actionable tasks.
 Consider: what is the one most important thing I can do this week to move towards this priority?
 - Review your priorities regularly.
 - Adjust as needed based on progress and changing circumstances.
+- Run them by your manager.
+Ask them to validate the priorities and provide feedback.
+- Run them by your reports.
+Make sure they understand why you're doing what you're doing and ask for feedback to make sure you're not missing anything important to them.
+- Run them by your peers.
+They can help you see ways to achieve your priorities that you might not have thought of.

 ---